TheoThePerson/GnomeLama/README.md

 ## Features In Progress

 > [!Important]
-> This extention is being worked on and is functional but doesn't have all the important features like context
+> This extention is still being worked on but now does work at a bacic level

 - Basic message blobs like ChatGPT
-- Integration with Ollama API
 - Model selection functionality
 - Screenshot and image processing with LLava (future)
 - GNOME search bar integration